waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Full Heal:** Cures status conditions only, does not restore HP.
 - **Body Slam:** Can cause paralysis.

-# IV.
-Methodology & Lessons Learned
+# V. Methodology & Lessons Learned
-## A. Tool Usage & Debugging
-- **Pathfinding Verification:** When `pathfinder` reports no path, it is a strong indicator of a genuine barrier, not a tool bug.
+- **Pathfinding Verification:** When a pathfinding tool reports no path, it is a strong indicator of a genuine barrier, not a tool bug.
 The `landmass_analyzer` tool should be used to confirm physical connectivity before assuming the pathfinder is flawed.
-- **Agent Limitations:** The `puzzle_strategist_agent` cannot inherently understand disconnected map sections.
-It must be given explicit `analysis_bounds` to focus on a specific, connected area.

-## B. Future Tool/Agent Ideas
-- **`multi_map_navigation_strategist`:** An agent that could analyze `landmass_analyzer` output to determine if a multi-floor detour is necessary to reach a target on a different landmass.

-# V. Current Objective: Solve Victory Road 3F Puzzle
-- **Current Hypothesis:** The map is divided into two sections.
-To proceed, I must first solve the western boulder puzzle (switch at (4, 6)) to open the barrier at (8, 11).
-This requires navigating to the western section via a detour through Victory Road 2F.
-- **Puzzle State:** The western switch is at (4, 6) and the boulder is at (14, 13).
-The eastern puzzle involves a hole at (24, 16) and is likely the solution for the 2F puzzle.
+- **Agent Limitations:** Reasoning-based agents (like `puzzle_strategist_agent`) are ill-suited for complex, state-based computational problems like boulder puzzles.
+These tasks require dedicated computational tools (`boulder_puzzle_solver`).
+- **Strategic Flexibility:** Fixating on a single, stalled objective is inefficient.
+If multiple paths are available, and one is blocked by a difficult puzzle, exploring the alternate path is a better strategy than repeated failed attempts.

 # VI.
-Archived & Falsified Hypotheses
-- **Victory Road 3F Puzzle:** Previous attempts to solve the puzzle with a reasoning-based agent failed, leading to the creation of a computational solver tool.
-The puzzle was reset by changing floors.
+Future Tool/Agent Ideas
+- **`puzzle_master_agent`:** An agent to automate the entire puzzle-solving workflow: identify puzzle type, call the correct data extractor, call the solver, and parse the solution.